 Both types of juicers can handle unpeeled ingredients, small-seeded fruits, leafy greens, hard ingredients (carrots, beets, etc.), and more.
 They both also do well juicing fruits with a hard core, such as pineapple.
 It’s not advised to juice whole fruits that contain large seeds, as they can damage the blades and mechanisms.
 If the fruit has large seeds, you’ll want to remove the seeds before juicing.

-If you’re planning to juice stone fruits (peach, nectarine, etc.),
+If you’re planning to juice stone fruits (peach, nectarine, etc.), you’ll need to remove the stone (pit) first, no matter what type of juicer you’re using.

 Both juicers tend to not do as well with very soft fruits, such as banana.
 Rather than juice them, it purées them.
 Be sure to read over the manual of your juicer to fully understand what it can and cannot do well.